paradicms/paradicms.github.io/docs/tutorials/spreadsheet-ssg/index.md

 # Tutorial: generate a faceted search interface for data in Google Sheets

-The tutorial will guide you in creating a web-based faceted search interface for your collection data.
+The tutorial will guide you in creating a web-based faceted search interface for collection data in Google Sheets.

 You will:
 * Create a [Google Sheet](https://www.google.com/sheets/about/) for storing collection data